tailscale/tailscale/README.md

 This repository contains all the open source Tailscale client code and the `tailscaled` daemon and `tailscale` CLI tool.
-The `tailscaled` daemon runs primarily on Linux; it also works to varying degrees on FreeBSD, OpenBSD, Darwin, and Windows.
+The `tailscaled` daemon runs on Linux, Windows and [macOS](https://tailscale.com/kb/1065/macos-variants/), and to varying degrees on FreeBSD, OpenBSD, and Darwin.
+(The Tailscale iOS and Android apps use this repo's code, but this repo doesn't contain the mobile GUI code.)

 The Android app is at https://github.com/tailscale/tailscale-android

+The Synology package is at https://github.com/tailscale/tailscale-synology

 ## Using